Sign Up for Ross Communications

 Your participation in FTF doesn't limit your career choices to finance.
 While your experience in the fast track program may help you lean in favor of a field related to finance, this program is designed for students interested in a broad set of careers that require analytical and financial skills.
 Also, keep in mind that many graduates pursue a field that is different from the anticipated career path before they start the MBA program.

 Accounting is the language of business, and basic knowledge of accounting is very helpful in exposing you to applications of finance.
-As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during the Fall A term of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513).
+As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the accelerated finance core course (FIN 513).
+ACC 502 can be waived via demonstrate previous experience or by passing the Online Accounting waiver course and exam ($475); register here.

 The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the accelerated finance core course (FIN 513) during the Fall A term.